 - Unpaid accounts that have been sent to collections

 - Consumer proposals, bankruptcies, and other legal judgements

-It’s essential to check your report regularly because many lenders will do the same when you apply for a credit product.
+It’s essential to check your report regularly because many lenders in Victoria will do the same when you apply for a credit product.
 They do this to determine how risky it would be to lend you money.
 If your report is filled with responsible credit usage, you’ll have a higher chance of getting approved at a lower interest rate.